 Chapter 13.
-Preventing Removal of Targets: the Precious Function
+Preventing Removal of Targets

 Chapter 14.
 Hierarchical Builds

 The source code for large software projects rarely stays in a single directory, but is nearly always divided into a hierarchy of directories.
 Organizing a large software build using SCons involves creating a hierarchy of build scripts using the SConscript function.